-Having an effective employer brand is top of the HR hit list for 2017, according to Linked In’s annual Global Recruiting Trends 2017 report.
+Having an effective employer brand is top of the HR hit list, according to Linked In’s annual Global Recruiting Trends 2017 report.
 But, how exactly do you get one – and what do you do with it once you have it?

 Your employer brand is how your employees, potential employees, visitors, and contractors perceive your ability to employ; your leadership, innovation, service, technology and systems, and genuine support of your people.
 It’s the reason that people want to work for you, and not your competitor, which means it’s highly valuable in your hunt for top talent.